 Does Insurance Cover the Cost of a Bone Density Test?

-While there is a cost for a bone density test, the information you gain about the health of your bones could save your life.
 Many health insurance companies cover the cost of a bone density test, as does Medicare.
 But you need to check ahead of time to see if the test is covered under your specific plan (or if you qualify according to Medicare's criteria for who is eligible for testing).

 Most health insurers will pay for this test if you have one or more risk factors such as: